Security, Trust, & Privacy

 We use Google Workspace to collaborate.
 We may send snippets of prompts of non-privacy users in our internal emails for debugging.

-• Linear: We use Linear to track issues and collaborate.
+• Lineararrow-up-right: We use Linear to track issues and collaborate.

 Vulnerability disclosures

-If you believe you have found a vulnerability in Ante, please submit the report to [email protected]
+If you believe you have found a vulnerability in Ante, please submit the report to [email protected]envelope

 We commit to acknowledging vulnerability reports within 10 business days, and addressing them as soon as we are able to.